-One of our goals is to paddle the headwaters section of the river from Endogoki Lake to just below Tew Lake, the initial 40- kilometer stretch of the river which lies on Crown land to the west of the boundary of Wabakimi Provincial Park.
-We are hoping that fairly recent satellite images and portage information gleaned from Canoe Atlas of the Little North and our Wabakimi Project Volume 1 map set should see us through the three days we figure it will take us to do this initial stretch of the river.
+The trip begins in the rarely (if ever) paddled headwaters section of the river from Endogoki Lake to just below Tew Lake.
+The initial 40- kilometer stretch of the river is on Crown land to the west of the boundary of Wabakimi Provincial Park.
+Some fairly recent satellite images and portage information gleaned from Canoe Atlas of the Little North and our Wabakimi Project Volume 1 map set should see us through the three days we figure it will take us to do this initial stretch of the river.

-At the other end of the river, we hope to paddle up to the Waboose Dam, walk the portage trail to the bottom, and see for ourselves how little of the Ogoki now comes down below Waboose Falls.
-We also plan a return visit to the Ogoki Lodge and the Beckwith Cabins on Whitewater Lake and a two-day run down the Little Jackfish, now the Ogoki’s real outlet.
+At the other end of the river, we plan to paddle down to the Waboose Dam, walk the portage trail to the bottom, and see for ourselves how much of the Ogoki now comes down below Waboose Falls.
+Also on our to-do list are

 We leave tomorrow for the day and a half (and 1800 km) drive up to Mattice Lake, just south of Amstrong Station.
 That’s where we will have our canoe strapped to one of the pontoons of the De Havilland Beaver that you see below.
-It is a 90-kilometer flight up to Endogoki Lake just to the east of Savant Lake.
+It is a 90-kilometer flight NW up to Endogoki Lake just to the east of Savant Lake.

 The weather for the rest of August looks to be excellent for the most part.
 Here is the Weather Network’s most recent 14-day forecast.
 We’ll take it!

 An increasing concern over the past few years is the possibility of wildfires thanks to bone dry soil and lightning strikes.
 The Ontario Govt.
-Wabakimi has so spared from any burns of note.
+The Wabakimi area has so far been spared of any burns of note.

 If you’re curious about Wabakimi as a canoeing destination, the following introduction to the region may get you to head to the north of Lake Superior too!